SQL Server and Database Encryption Keys (Database Engine)

 Important Security Information

 Accessing objects secured by the service master key requires either the SQL Server Service account that was used to create the key or the computer (machine) account.
-That is, the computer is tied to the system where the key was created.
+That is, the computer account that is tied to the system where the key was created.
 You can change the SQL Server Service account or the computer account without losing access to the key.
 However, if you change both, you will lose access to the service master key.
 If you lose access to the service master key without one of these two elements, you be unable to decrypt data and objects encrypted by using the original key.

 Connections secured with the service master key cannot be restored without the service master key.